SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/macOSX.rst

     ./makenemo -m gfortran_osx -r GYRE -n myGYRE add_key "key_nosignedzero key_netcdf4"

 you will get errors where fortran complains about spaces between a variable and a bracket.
 You have to go through and remove these.
 (Seriously).
 Tedious.
+There are a set of files by the GYRE configuration in myGYRE/MY_SRC with the blanks removed.
+Other configurations may need more corrections.

 Run
 ===